IC-SARI (STRIVE002A)

 Where is it taking place?

-The study is being conducted at sites in the following: Africa, America (North and South), Asia, Australia, the European Union and the UK.
-Sites affiliated with the MRC CTU at UCL are located in the UK, Greece, Uganda, and Zimbabwe.
+The study is being conducted at sites in Africa, North and South America, Asia, Australia, and Europe.
+Sites under the remit of the MRC CTU at UCL (acting as the London International Coordinating Centre for STRIVE) are in Greece, Uganda, Zimbabwe and the UK

 Who is included?

-The project will enroll adults aged 18 years or older admitted to hospital with a moderate-to-severe immunocompromising condition hospitalized for SARI.
+Adults aged 18 years or older with a moderate-to-severe immunocompromising condition hospitalised for SARI.